The Applicant Guide: Application types

 If you are unable to meet a requirement and submit an application 12 months before the expiry date you may submit an Admin application to extend the expiry date.
 You must submit your application as soon as you are aware you cannot meet the deadline and at least three months beforehand.
 You must provide a full explanation as to why you need to extend the expiry date, propose a suitable new deadline and submit evidence (for example signed protocols) that the appropriate trials work is underway.
 Each request will be considered on its merits.

 Renewal of trials permits

 Trials permits are usually issued for three years.
 You may submit an admin application to renew your existing trials permit for an additional three years if you do not wish to change any of the conditions or restrictions specified on the existing permit.
 If the trial permit has a data requirement for renewal of the permit then it cannot be extended via the admin stream; a technical application is required.
 This does not apply to administrative trials permits (ATPs) for which a new ATP application would be required (see the Guidance for trials permits).

 Change of pack size (within existing range)

 You may submit an admin application for changes in packaging size within a range.
 For example if your authorisation specifies '1, 2 and 5 litre containers', you can apply to change the authorisation to '1 to 5 litre containers'.
 Changes to packaging design, material or sizes outside the authorised range require technical consideration and cannot be considered via the admin application.

 Commercial withdrawal of an authorised use

-You may wish to commercially withdraw an authorised use for your product (see The Applicant Guide).
+You may wish to commercially withdraw an authorised use for your product (see The Applicant Guide - what happens once my application is completed).
 As a new authorisation will need to be issued for your product, you will need to submit an admin stream application for this change.